TL;DR

 Travelers often rely on sketchy airport or cafe Wi-Fi.
 Opera's built-in free VPN is a lifesaver for basic security and accessing geo-blocked content without paying for a subscription.
 The 'Battery Saver' mode is critical when working from locations without power outlets.
 Opera's 'Flow' feature also allows them to quickly push maps and booking confirmations from their Mac to their phone.

 While Opera uses the same engine, Chrome is the environment where users actually view the web.
 Developers need to test where the traffic is.
 Chrome DevTools are the gold standard.
-Furthermore, the Lighthouse audits are native.
+Also, the Lighthouse audits are native.
 Using Chrome ensures that what the developer sees is exactly what 65%+ of their users will see.
 It eliminates the 'works on my machine' variable.

 Students often end up with 50+ tabs open for a thesis.
 Opera's 'Tab Islands' automatically group these tabs by context (e.g., all JSTOR tabs together), preventing overwhelmed states.
 The sidebar access to ChatGPT or Aria AI allows for quick summarization of complex papers without losing the place in the document.
 The built-in music player controls help manage study playlists without distraction.